elastic/testing-genai-applications/07-eval/README.md

 ## OpenTelemetry

-LLM Evaluation failures, especially with LLM-as-a-judge pattern which contains multiple steps, is easiest to diagnose with a distributed trace.
+LLM Evaluation failures can be the result of multiple steps, so easier to diagnose with a distributed trace.

-This exercise adds instrumentation to `pytest` to give more context around both the LLM calls being evaluated, as well the LLMs used to judge them.
+This exercise adds instrumentation to `pytest` to give more context around both the LLM calls being evaluated, as well the LLMs used to evaluate them.

 We can use [Elastic Distribution of OpenTelemetry (EDOT) Python][edot-python] the same way as we did in [exercise 3](../03-opentelemetry) to trace our eval